Edward-Zhuo/bios-611-project/readme.md

 But a Makefile is more than documentation.
-Using the _tool_ make (included in the Docker container), the Makefile allows for the automatic reproduction of an artifact (and all the artifacts which it depends on) by simply issueing the command to make it.
+Using the _tool_ make (included in the Docker container), the Makefile allows for the automatic reproduction of an artifact (and all the artifacts which it depends on) by simply issuing the command to make it.

 Consider this snippet from the Makefile included in this project: